xavier-lai/algorithmic-solving/README.md

 ### HashTable

 Hashtable is already implemented in python with Dict.
-Insert, Get or Delete operation inside a HashTable is a complexity of O(1)
+Insert, Get or Delete operation inside a HashTable with no collision is a complexity of O(1).
+If there are collision it will depends on the quality of the hash functions.

 ```python
 from src.data_structure import HashTable